Do you ever find yourself with pears that are starting to go bad? Use them in this lightly sweet pear bread topped with cardamom crumble!

 - In a second bowl, stir together the flour, baking soda, and salt.
 Add the dry ingredients to the pear mixture; stir to combine.
 Pout the batter into the prepared loaf pans.

-- In a small bowl, combine the remaining ¼ cup flour, brown sugar, and cardamom.
+- In a small bowl, combine the remaining 1/4 cup flour, brown sugar, and cardamom.
 Cut in the butter until the mixture resembles wet sand.
-Sprinkle the crumb topping in an even layer over the top of the breads.
+Sprinkle the crumb topping in an even layer over the top of the bread.

 - Bake for 40-60 minutes, or until a toothpick inserted into the middle of the bread comes out clean.
 Remove from the oven and let cool completely before slicing.